Riyan-Mo/Rock-Paper-Scissors/README.md

 # projects-odin
-Contains projects from the odin project
+Contains rock-paper-scissor project from the odin project